You hired a brilliant engineer. Great resume. Aced the LeetCode interview. Strong references.

 Why Generic Tests Fail:

-- They test algorithm knowledge, not real world skills: Your codebase is not full of binary trees and graph traversals
+- They test algorithm knowledge, not real world skills: Real-world life sciences codebases are not full of binary trees and graph traversals

 - They do not test for code quality: Can they write maintainable, production ready code?